 A surreal online chat application that weaves custom avatars in and out of environments based on the mood of words typed.
 Designed with NYPL Labs and illustrator Ellen Weinstein for the Bit by Bit: Experiments in Digital Storytelling challenge hosted by the Brown Institute for Media Innovation.
 Viewable here.

 A board game made with friends, where each player is both a company and person with data.
 Players buy datasets about other players and manipulate the data to tell stories revealing personal information.
 The game becomes increasingly exploitative and uncontrollable.
 Shown at the Rubin Museum of Art for Data & Society.

 A special publication of the Queens Museum that reflects on their involvement over the last 10 years in the programming and re-design of Corona Plaza, a public plaza in Corona, Queens.
 The publication reflects the museum's desire to share their public programming and community engagement practices with other plaza programmers and managers throughout New York City, any cultural organization with an interest in developing programs for public space, and anyone interested in the conversation about public space programming in the context of neighborhoods with complex cultural ecologies.
 Available for download here.

 CPTV is a fictitious and non-fictitious TV station streamed on the web for residents to voice their thoughts on development in their neighborhoods.
 Created as the community engagement portion of academic research at Oxford Brookes University, funded in part by Santander CPTV videos viewable here.

-Clarisa Diaz is an interdisciplinary designer and artist based in NYC.
-In 2007, she began her career as a Fulbright scholar in Architecture with social housing residents in Chile.
-She has since evolved her practice to designing tools for services with various organizations, manifested in collaborative projects producing books, toolkits, web features and other interactive experiences.
+Clarisa Diaz is an interdisciplinary designer and illustrator based in NYC.
+In 2006, she began her career as a Fulbright scholar in Architecture with affordable housing residents in Chile.
+Her practice has since evolved into designing tools for services with various organizations producing books, toolkits, web features and other interactive experiences.